allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Eng
       mainText: |-
         Dear Bill just a snap shot of my friend and his lucky shot a Mountain Lion these things destroy lots of cattle in our country but we get even on them rascals give my love to all at home Yours E Ricker
+    - id: 877a
+      postmark: |-
+        Mrs. L. L. Dickerman,

+        Vancouver,

+        B.C.

+        Sept.
+20, 1907
+      mainText: |-
+        Up to the store

+        From

+        Effie and Nettie.
+    - id: 890a
+      postmark: |-
+        March 29-1910
+      mainText: |-
+        Dear Bro & Sister

+        well I leave for home tomorrow we are all well hope to see you soon

+        Art
+    - id: 932a
+      postmark: |-
+        Miss Pauline Nelson

+        Morley

+        Michigan

+        1905
+      mainText: |-
+        Hello Pauline, Tis is myself and helper when we killed the alligator.
+Don’t you think we were brave.
+Ray
+    - id: 1070a
+      postmark: |-
+        Mr Frank Partdridge

+        Practir, Vermont

+        1907

+        Stockbridge Friday.
+      mainText: |-
+        Shall reach E. NB Saturday night.
+Auntie OK.
+Flo real well.
+Come up noonday.
+Mourine
     - id: 1100a
       postmark: |-
         Mrs. G. H. Rowe, Elgin, R.R.
 2, Ill.